changjulian17/qf621_hft/README.md

   - use together with volume and VWAP?
 - try across a larger range of stocks including small cap names
 - analyse tracking multiple levels of bid-offer than the best one given by EX (rolling window of size?)
-- working list: FTAI, ZION, XOMA, AL, ALTG
+- working list: FTAI, ZION, XOMA, AL, ALTG, LNC, FRT, GL, NI, KIM, SYF, PARA

 ways to recover: